 In the Harry Potter books, J.K.
 Rowling establishes the villainous Voldemort as the most powerful wizard in the world and the hero Harry as a newly empowered wizard who hasn’t even grown up around magic.

 One of several devices she uses to make Harry’s early combat with Voldemort believable is that their wands cancel each other out.
-That the wands share identical cores is suggested in the first book, with the relevance of this information only being revealed in the fourth.
-This provides a satisfactory reasoning for Harry’s victory because, although the reader isn’t informed what the effect will be, the relevance of the twin cores is established as relevant early on.
+This provides a satisfactory reasoning for Harry’s victory because, although the reader isn’t informed what the effect will be, the relevance of the twin cores is established early on.

 Foreshadow any unlikely event your plot depends on, no matter how minor.
 Need a cruel character to free a child?
-Establish that they were an orphan earlier on.
-If a hurricane comes along to destroy that invincible army then they should have desecrated a storm God’s shrine earlier on, or at least ignored warnings about bad weather.
+Establish that they were an orphan early on.
+If a hurricane comes along to destroy that invincible army then they should have desecrated a storm god’s shrine earlier on, or at least ignored warnings about bad weather.

 Turning disbelief to your advantage

 The rules by which a reader understands a story can be broken into two groups: narrative rules and genre rules.
 Genre rules are tropes which have become attached to a reader’s perception of a certain genre.
 While you can lean on these to establish your own rules, you can also subvert them to great effect.

 In Koji Suzuki’s novel Ring, the protagonists believe they can end a curse by giving the former body of a vengeful spirit a proper burial.
 This addresses the horror genre staple of the unquiet grave, but it quickly becomes apparent that the rule does not apply and the spirit attacks them anyway.